ovotech/xsbt-cucumber-plugin/README.markdown

 An [sbt 0.13.0](https://github.com/harrah/xsbt/wiki) plugin for running [Cucumber](http://cukes.info) features.

+This repository is a fork of gsood/xsbt-cucumber-plugin, which itself is a fork of skipoleschris/xsbt-cucumber-plugin.
+The first fork is to upgrade from scala 2.10 to 2.11 The second fork is so that we can publish to our nexus repository as the forked jars are not available publically

 ## Overview ##
 Provides the ability to run Cucumber-jvm within the SBT environment.
 Originally based on the [cuke4duke-sbt-plugin](https://github.com/rubbish/cuke4duke-sbt-plugin) by rubbish and my original implementation for SBT 0.7.x.
 Specifics for this release: